 The Company's products and services generally qualify as separate units of accounting.
-As such, revenues from multiple element arrangement that include products, subscriptions and software updates and maintenance are separated into their various elements using the relative selling price method based on either VSOE or ESP, as described below.
+As such, revenues from multiple element arrangement that include products, subscriptions and software updates and maintenance are separated into their various elements using the relative selling price.
+The estimated selling price for each deliverable is based on its vendor specific objective evidence ("VSOE"), if available, third party evidence ("TPE") if VSOE is not available, or estimated selling price ("ESP") if neither VSOE nor TPE is available.

-For products, the Company determined the fair value based on ESP by reviewing historical transactions, and considering several other external and internal factors including, but not limited to, pricing practices.
+The Company determines the fair value of products based on ESP by reviewing historical transactions, and considering several other external and internal factors including, but not limited to, pricing practices.